petivagyok16/spring5-webflux-rest/README.md

 ### Description

-This project was made for education purposes
+This project was made for educational purposes

 ### How to install
 - import root folder as a project to IntelliJ